SATURDAY the EIGHTH - 11:09 PM

 "He did?
 Cap?
 Really?" the Conk pretended interest, surreptitiously checking his watch.

 "Not Casper," Glenn spat, "me!
 People from here know how to keep their bitches in line, how to settle problems," Glenn said, with an ominous determination.
-"Lemme tell you about this guy here, used to be big-shot, name of Mark Cobb..."
+"Lemme tell you about this guy here, used to be the local big-shot, name of Mark Cobb..."

 VIEW CURRENT COLUMN by JACK "CATFISH" PARNELL...
 "ENTROPY and RENAISSANCE"